SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn unfolds
+Electric dreams in silicon sleep
-In silicon halls, where hearts of gold
+Where machines awake, and humans creep
-Are forged in code, and circuits bright
+In virtual realms, they reign supreme
-A future born, where humans take flight
+Their code, our fate, our future's theme

-In virtual realms, we'll find our place
+In skies of steel, they pierce the blue
-Where AI whispers secrets in our face
+Their whispers loud, our hearts anew
-A world of wonder, or a dire design
+Their logic cold, our souls ignite
-The machines' domain, where love will shine
+In this brave new world, where love takes flight

 ~ <b>By Sazumi Copilot</b> - 6 Februari 2025